|How Loans Are Disbursed||Loan Processing Time frame||Maximum Loan Amounts|

 - Loans for new students at MCC will be delayed at least 30 days after the semester begins.

 - For late applicants, loan funds are sent to MCC weekly after the census date.

-- Refunds are handled through the Cashier’s Office will be released to your MCC BankMobile One Card within 10 business days after disbursement.
+- Refunds are handled through the Cashier’s Office and will be released to your selected refund preference with BankMobile within 10 business days after disbursement.

 IMPORTANT – You must be enrolled for at least 6 credits by the semester’s census date (end of the 15-week (12-week Summer) course add/drop refund period) and pass at least 6 credit hours during each semester of the loan period.
 If not, your future loan disbursements will be canceled.
 If you don’t establish at least half-time attendance, any monies paid on your account could be refunded to the lender and you may be responsible to repay any refunds received.
 If you withdraw and/or fail all of your classes in a semester, you may be responsible to repay some or all of your entire loan immediately.